is a global leader in Forensic Engineering & Recovery Solutions

 .
 They provide Cause & Origin, Failure Analysis, Fire and Explosion Investigations, Accident Reconstruction, Damage Evaluations and Equipment Restoration Services

 following disasters of all kinds.
-LWG has served the insurance, legal and risk management industries for over 25 years.
-Their Experts travel globally from 19 offices located across the U.S., Canada, the U.K. and Singapore.
+Envista has offered Consulting Services to the insurance, legal and risk management industries, as well as businesses, public entities, and universities for over 25 years.
+Their Experts travel globally from 30 offices located across the U.S., Canada, Mexico, the U.K., Australia and Singapore.

-LWG's experience counts when equipment, systems, structures, or data have been threatened by catastrophe or litigation.
+Envista's experience counts when equipment, systems, structures, or data have been threatened by catastrophe or litigation.
 Their experts and advisors determine cause and responsibility, and identify the nature and extent of damage or loss and provide a full range of solutions to protect their assets.
-LWG's technical professionals are trusted advisors and industry leaders.
+Envista's technical professionals are trusted advisors and industry leaders.
 Their expertise is broad and deep, capable of withstanding all forms of scrutiny.
-LWG's services are available globally so that certainty is assured no matter where in the world it is needed.
-As the recovery from disasters has grown more complex, LWG Consulting has developed a comprehensive array of services to help their clients and has associates located around the globe to provide assurance no matter the type of loss or location of the disaster.
+Envista's services are available globally so that certainty is assured no matter where in the world it is needed.
+As the recovery from disasters has grown more complex, Envista has developed a comprehensive array of services to help their clients and has associates located around the globe to provide assurance no matter the type of loss or location of the disaster.

 , with the ability to communicate effectively, build rapport with juries and judges, and maintain adherence to structured, methodical approaches in drawing conclusions are all extremely critical.
-LWG Consulting understands how critical the selection of an expert can be, and we understand what makes experts effective.
+Envista Forensics understands how critical the selection of an expert can be, and we understand what makes experts effective.
 Their court qualified experts have extensive experience providing expert testimony on a wide variety of engineering and technical matters.

 Areas of Expertise

 - Aviation & Aerospace

 - Electrical Injury & Electrocutions

 - Construction Defect